Interview with Francesca

 For visitors, how do you make sense of so many historical periods colliding together in Rome?

 The key for me is in abandoning the concept that we learn only by accumulating facts, and to focus on making the most of being there in person.
-The wealth of buildings and art from every era that coexist side by side in Rome helps us realize that 3,000 years of history can be experienced as "one infinite present moment" — and that we shouldn't be intimidated.
+The wealth of buildings and art from every era that coexist side by side in Rome helps us realize that 3,000 years of history can be experienced as one infinite present moment — and that we shouldn't be intimidated.
 My job is to provide context and themes so that visitors can "reason" with sites and truly comprehend them.

-Taking groups to these places every day, how do you keep from getting burned out?
+As you're taking groups to these places every day, how do you keep from getting burned out?

 I cultivate empathy.
-My passion is renewed and refined everyday by the response I sense in the people who are with me.
+My passion is renewed and refined every day by the response I sense in the people who are with me.
 And also, is it really possible to get tired of Michelangelo or of the way the seasons affect the light in the Roman Forum?

 Are some groups more satisfying to work with?

 Maybe it is because they come from a relatively young country, but Americans have a unique capacity to respond to Old World art and history with genuine intellectual and emotional excitement (I cannot think of a better word).
-Rick Steves' travelers always interact with, participate with, and look for cultural substance.
+Rick Steves travelers always interact with, participate in, and look for cultural substance.
 They are also very flexible and don't let difficulties and complications spoil their experience.
 I really find them to be ideal.

 Would you ever live anywhere but Rome?